liberaledemokraten/php-email-migration/README.md

 Note: Theoretically, you could also send the data in form of cookies as the PHP script is using `$_REQUEST` and not looking for a specific method.
 But you shouldn't provide such data within cookies.

 ### Response
 Once a request has been sent, of-course an HTTP response will be delivered.
 Each response code has a different meaning.
 The remark "(initial)" means that this is a response to the initial request with the aim of starting a process.
-If that remark is missing, it means that the response is to a specific process identified cia the provided Action ID.
+If that remark is missing, it means that the response is to a specific process identified via the provided Action ID.

 #### HTTP 202 Accepted (initial)
 This response means that the request has been accepted and the processing has started.
 The `Refresh` header as well as the added `url` header specifiy the URL under which you can request updates on the started process.
 That URL contains the Action ID parameter.